Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 Urgent Care Short-term triage Low Sudden symptoms that need same-day triage but not a full GI workup

-How to Prepare for an Change in Bowel Habits Consultation
+How to Prepare for a Change in Bowel Habits Consultation

 Bring a Symptom Timeline

-Note when the pain began, how often it happens, how long it lasts, and what seems to trigger it.
+Note when the change began, how often it happens, stool consistency, urgency, triggers, and what seems to make symptoms better or worse.

 Bring Medications and Supplements

-Include everything you are taking now and anything you have already tried for symptom relief.
+Include everything you are taking now and anything you have already tried for diarrhea, constipation, bloating, or symptom relief.

 Bring Past Records

-Old imaging, labs, endoscopy, colonoscopy, or hospital notes can help guide the workup faster.
+Old imaging, labs, stool tests, endoscopy, colonoscopy, or hospital notes can help guide the workup faster.

 Why Choose GastroDoxs for Change in Bowel Habits Evaluation?